 What does that mean?

-That means everybody's gonna cover the summit.
+That means everybody's going to cover the summit.

 So if you dump the IG report on a Thursday, Friday in the summer leading into a summit of the president, that is called a document, or in this case, an 18-month investigation dump.

-And what they're hoping is is it won't get the attention it otherwise would get.
+And what they're hoping is, is it won't get the attention it otherwise would get.

 It won't get the scrutiny that it otherwise would get.